LegendaryAnalyst/ATLIS-Hotel-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/42a4753d-3c1e-46d2-a1be-25ebe2e96837)# ATLIS Hotel Performance Analysis

-This project analyzes over 50,000 rows of hotel performance data using Power BI and Excel.
-It was completed as part of a data analytics certification program, using publicly available data from Kaggle.
-The goal was to uncover key insights into hotel revenue, occupancy rates, customer preferences, and performance trends.

 ---

 ## Project Summary

 > A comprehensive hotel performance analysis using over 50,000 records of booking and financial data.
+> This project leverages Power BI and Excel to identify occupancy trends, room demand, and revenue insights
+> to guide hotel management in improving efficiency and profit.
 > This Power BI dashboard delivers insights into occupancy trends, revenue performance, and room preferences
 > to support data-driven decisions for hospitality management.
+> The goal was to uncover key insights into hotel revenue, occupancy rates, customer preferences, and performance trends.

+---

 ## 📌 Objectives
 - Analyze occupancy rate by room type and day of the week